2012-2013 Undergraduate & Graduate Catalog

-The M.S.N. admission process is designed for post baccalaureate in nursing (B.S.N.) entry.
-Applicants must be graduates from a B.S.N. program that was accredited by either the Commission on Collegiate Nursing Education (CCNE) or Commission for Nursing Education Accreditation (CNEA) or anticipate that they will have graduated from such a program before enrolling.
+The MSN admission process is designed for post-baccalaureate in nursing (B.S.N.) entry.
+Applicants must have graduated from a B.S.N. program that was accredited by either the Commission on Collegiate Nursing Education (CCNE) or National League for Nursing (NLN).

-- Have a minimum cumulative GPA of 3.0 (on a 4.0 scale) for all undergraduate and graduate (if applicable) coursework
+- Have a minimum GPA of 3.0 (on a 4.0 scale) for all undergraduate and graduate (if applicable) coursework.

-- Submit a written goal statement describing professional and educational goals
+- Prepare a written goal statement describing professional and educational goals.

-- Participate in an interview with KCON faculty
+- Participate in an interview process and scholarly writing exercise as requested.

 Full admission is contingent on successful completion of the following: